Asylum Aid is now part of Migrants Resource Centre.

 If you do not speak English, it would be best if you have someone with you who can interpret.
 Asylum Aid cannot provide telephone interpretation for Advice Line calls.

-If you would like to refer a stateless person to us for legal advice, please complete our referral form (to the extent possible) and send it to our Legal Services Manager, Ian Kane (email address on the form).
+If you would like to refer a stateless person to us for legal advice, please complete our referral form (to the extent possible) and send it to our legal department (email address on the form).

 Who we represent